FatimaBatool55/FatimaBatool55/README.md

-Junior AI Engineer specializing in **Agentic AI Workflows** & **Prompt Engineering** BS Computer Science student @ International Islamic University Islamabad (IIUI) Currently applying for graduate study abroad — exploring AI/ML research opportunities Rawalpindi, Pakistan
+Junior AI Engineer specializing in **Agentic AI Workflows** & **Prompt Engineering** BS Computer Science student @ International Islamic University Islamabad (IIUI) Currently applying for graduate study and exploring AI/ML research opportunities Rawalpindi, Pakistan

----

 ## What I Do
-I build and automate AI agents that connect LLMs to real workflows — from Botpress chatbots to Zapier/Make automations, and full-stack AI-powered apps.
+I build and automate AI agents that connect LLMs to real workflows from Botpress chatbots to Zapier/Make automations, and full-stack AI-powered apps.
 I work across **Claude, GPT-4, and Gemini**, choosing the right model for the task rather than defaulting to one.

 ## Tech Stack